KI-Research-Services/CREDA_tools/README.md

 The tools in this package are organized around various useful tasks encountered when attempting to map addresses to a spatial identifier.
 A spatial identifier is a reference to a unique geometry in a standardized grid.
 For instance, a polygon in the Google Open Location Code grid.
 The reference can also be to a polyhedron in a 3D grid.
 Currently, we employ the spatial reference approach pioneered by the US Department of Energy (DOE) through their Unique Building Identifier (UBID) project linked above.

 ### Instantiation
-Once you have a root folder with CREDA_tools inside it, we can begin a task or sequence of tasks.
+Once you have a root folder with CREDA_tools inside it, you can begin a task or sequence of tasks.
 First, one must import the tool library (do this from within the top CREDA_tools directory):
 ```
 from CREDA_tools import helper
 ```

-Instantiatiation of a CREDA_Project object with a data file takes the following form (sample files demonstrating various tasks have been provided in the /test_data directory).
+Instantiation of a CREDA_Project object using a data file takes the following form (sample data files used in demonstrating various tasks are in the /test_data directory).
 ```
 project = helper.CREDA_Project(<task_type>, <in_file>)
 ```